isaacovercast/QuoteWall/README.md

 ## 2026
 * "In my case I have no problem with Derek Bailey's definition.
 But I’m not crazy about people who go around defining stuff." - Charlemagne Palestine
 * "It's difficult to troubleshoot backwards in time." - IO 3/5
+* "Everything stems from their immobility." <- DTim 4/20, re: plants

 # AK
 * "People can't get enough of hemipenes." - 9/24/15